 Luca (the boy) quickly raised his head, surprised by the sudden disturbance.
-He looked up to an unfamiliar face ‘Hello’ he replied, wondering who she was.
-She wasn’t a patient.
+He looked up to an unfamiliar face ‘Hello’ he replied, wondering who the girl standing before him was.
 Freya explained how she ended up in the garden.
 How she got lost after evading her parents.
 Looking closely at him, Freya realised Luca was about the same age as her.

 After listening to her, Luca closed his book.
 Someone more interesting had just appeared.
 He explains how she must have come through the garden gate, stumbling into the Osteology Rehab Centre.

 Of all the places she could have found herself…Freya never expected to hear that.
 Only then did she notice the boy wasn’t sitting on a bench or garden chair but a wheelchair.
-She felt like an idiot.
-She wondered why she didn’t notice before.
+She felt like an idiot and wondered why she didn’t notice before.

 Seeing her puzzled expression Luca couldn’t help but laugh.
 He was really amused at how desperate she was to escape her parents only to end up lost.

-Freya relaxed after seeing the boy laugh.
-She introduced herself ‘Hi!
+Freya relaxed after seeing the boy laugh and introduced herself ‘Hi!
 I’m Freya.’

 The boy held out his hand and replied ‘Luca, nice to meet you’.

-For Luca, he finally had someone to talk to besides his parents and doctors.
-Someone who didn’t look at him sympathetically.
-He could act his age around Freya.
+Luca was thankful he finally had someone to talk to besides his parents and doctors, someone who didn’t look at him sympathetically.
+He could be himself around Freya.

 One day while waiting for Luca to finish a physiotherapy session, Freya met Luca’s parents.
 Luca mentioned Freya to his parents, happily telling them about the things they got up to.